Probe faults mayor, officials for keeping Prude death secret - WTMJ

 A special counsel to the city administration disputed claims that Warren had lied.

-The mayor spoke based on the facts known to her at the time and if what she said wasn’t true it was because Singletary had misled her, the lawyer, Carrie Cohen, said.
+The mayor spoke based on the facts known to her at the time and if what she said wasn’t true it was because Singletary had misled her, Carrie Cohen said.

-Messages seeking comment were left with Warren’s spokesperson, who was among the officials scrutinized in the investigation, and a lawyer for Singletary.

-The report said Singletary told the mayor that the officers restrained Prude, but the chief “consistently deemphasized” the role of restraints in his death, and his statements to Warren and other officials didn’t “capture the disturbing tenor of the entire encounter.”
+The report said Singletary told the mayor the officers restrained Prude, but the chief “consistently deemphasized” the role of restraints in Prude’s death, and his statements to officials didn’t “capture the disturbing tenor of the entire encounter.”

 Singletary’s characterization “likely impacted” how city officials viewed the matter, the report said.

+“He never participated in any cover-up nor did he intentionally downplay the circumstances” around Prude’s death, Michael Tallon said in a statement.

+“When asked by the mayor to lie, he declined and he announced his retirement the next day,” he added.

-Warren claimed to the public that Singletary initially told her that Prude’s death was a “drug overdose,” but Friday’s report said he never told her that.
-Singletary, meanwhile, made “untrue statements by omission” when he failed to correct Warren’s claim during a September news conference that she was not informed that Prude’s death had been ruled a homicide, the report said.
+Warren told the public Singletary initially told her Prude’s death was a “drug overdose,” but Friday’s report said he never told her that.
+Singletary, meanwhile, made “untrue statements by omission” when he failed to correct Warren’s claim during a September news conference that she was not informed Prude’s death had been ruled a homicide, the report said.
 It said Singletary told her of the finding on April 13.

-Additionally, the report said, a city lawyer in August discouraged Warren from publicly disclosing Prude’s arrest or commencing disciplinary action against the officers after she viewed body-worn camera footage of the encounter for the first time.
+Additionally, the report said, a city lawyer in August discouraged Warren from publicly disclosing Prude’s arrest or commencing disciplinary action against the officers after she viewed body camera video of the encounter for the first time.

 The lawyer incorrectly stated that the city was barred from taking action against the officers while the state attorney general’s office was investigating Prude’s death, the report said.